Charles H. Lundquist College of Business

 Michele Henney, Program Manager

-The Cameron Center for Finance and Securities Analysis, created in partnership with industry professionals, provides students with practical experience in corporate finance, treasury management, and investment management.
-The center augments the MBA curriculum by integrating finance and accounting.
-The center allows students to apply their academic course work to financial analysis and decision-making in real time, using state-of-the-art investment tools and analytics in close collaboration with the center’s partners in industry.
+The Cameron Center for Finance and Securities Analysis provides students with practical experience in corporate finance, treasury management, and investment management.
+The center augments the curriculum by integrating finance and accounting, allowing students to apply their academic course work to financial analysis and decision-making in real time, using state-of-the-art investment tools and analytics in close collaboration with the center’s partners in industry.
+Opportunities include management of live equity portfolios through the University of Oregon Investment Group and Emerging Markets Equity Portfolio, an Engaging Asia tour, internships, seminars, visiting speakers, and mentoring.
+For more information, visit the website.

 Lundquist Center for Entrepreneurship